School of Medicine

 Current Research and Scholarly Interests Mechanims (molecular and cellular) of pulmonary hypertension, treatment of pulmonary hypertension, treatment of respiratory failure, treatment of septic shock, hemodynamic monitoring

-Boston Scientific Applied Biomedical Engineering Professor and Professor of Radiology and, by courtesy, of Electrical Engineering
+Boston Scientific Applied Biomedical Engineering Professor and Professor of Radiology, Emeritus

 Current Research and Scholarly Interests Broadly, Dr. Pelc is interested in the physics, engineering and mathematics of medical imaging, especially computed tomography, digital x-ray imaging, magnetic resonance imaging, and hybrid multimodality systems.
 His current research is concentrated in the development of computed tomography systems with higher image quality and dose efficiency, in the characterization of system performance, and in the development and validation of new clinical applications.